dpinsky1/Cancer/README.md

-# Cancer_Analysis
+# Emissions_Analysis

-Exploring CDC-provided cancer data to discern trends and factors that contribute to cancer rates and deaths in the United States.
+Exploring FOA and IPCC data along with crop yield data to gain insight into deforestation and its effect on emissions and other relevant insights.